What is a suitable give to a homestay family?

 Yes, upon arrival in Sapa, Trekking Sapa has arranged a clean place at a local hotel.
 Here you may shower and take a short rest.
 Breakfast is in the hotel restaurant.
 There is a luggage room at the hotel.

-In addition there are similar facilities at Lao Cai, should you decide not to travel to Sapa, for example if you are travelling to Bac Ha Sunday Market.
+In addition there are similar facilities at Lao Cai, should you decide not to travel to Sapa, for example, if you are traveling to Bac Ha Sunday Market.

 What happens when we arrive at Lao Cai train station?